h0shizaki/practice_nodejs_express_ejs_1/README.md

 ## Next future plain
 improve security 🤣 and uploading file or image website.
-<br>I'm still have a lot of new things to learn.
+<br>I still have a lot of new things to learn.